Midway along our road of life I woke to find myself standing alone in a dark wood. Dante Alighieri

 I weave together three different therapeutic ways of working – Gestalt, Transactional Analysis and Person Centred – to help meet your unique needs.
 I can also draw from hypnotherapy, relaxation and visualisation skills, motivation and coaching to support you.
 Everything we do we decide together – so you are not ‘done to’.

 This can work really well if you feel you will struggle to take the time out of a busy schedule or travel to a counselling appointment.
 Sessions can be scheduled to fit in with you, and mean you can access support instead of being left alone with an issue and having no one to talk things through with.
-There are no travel costs and you can work from the comfort of your own home or safe space.
+There are no travel costs, but it is important that you have a safe, uninterrupted, private space where you can relax and talk freely.